Strontium aluminate: Properties

-Strontium aluminate phosphors produce green and aqua hues, where green gives the highest brightness and aqua the longest glow time.
+Strontium aluminate phosphors produce green and aqua hues, where green gives the greatest brightness and aqua the longest glow time.
 Different aluminates can be used as the host matrix.
 This influences the wavelength of emission of the europium ion, by its covalent interaction with surrounding oxygens, and crystal field splitting of the 5d orbital energy levels.

 Green (emission at 515 nm) C3 Super-LumiNova applied on a diver's watch to make it readable in low light conditions.

 Blue-green (emission at 485 nm) BGW9 Super-LumiNova applied on a similar diver's watch face.

 The excitation wavelengths for strontium aluminate range from 200 to 450 nm, and the emission wavelengths range from 420 to 520 nm.
 The wavelength for its green formulation is 520 nm, its aqua, or blue-green, version emits at 505 nm, and its blue emits at 490 nm.
 Strontium aluminate can be formulated to phosphoresce at longer (yellow to red) wavelengths as well, though such emission is often dimmer than that of more common phosphorescence at shorter wavelengths.

 For europium-dysprosium doped aluminates, the peak emission wavelengths are 520 nm for SrAl2O4, 480 nm for SrAl4O7, and 400 nm for SrAl12O19.

 Eu(2+),Dy(3+):SrAl2O4 is important as a persistently luminescent phosphor for industrial applications.
 It can be produced by molten salt assisted process at 900 °C.

 The most described type is the stoichiometric green-emitting (approx. 530 nm) Eu(2+):SrAl2O4.
 Eu(2+),Dy(3+),B:SrAl2O4 shows significantly longer afterglow than the europium-only doped material.
-The Eu^{2+} dopant shows high afterglow, while Eu^{3+} has almost none.
+The Eu(2+) dopant shows high afterglow, while Eu(3+) has almost none.
 Polycrystalline Mn:SrAl12O19 is used as a green phosphor for plasma displays, and when doped with praseodymium or neodymium it can act as a good active laser medium.
 Sr0.95Ce0.05Mg0.05Al11.95O19 is a phosphor emitting at 305 nm, with quantum efficiency of 70%.
 Several strontium aluminates can be prepared by the sol-gel process.